About development applications

 Visit the Development Assessment Panel (DAP) page for further information with regard to DAP applications.

-For information about applying for development approval, including the application form, checklist and schedule of fees, visit the lodging a development application page.
+For information about applying for development approval or section 40 approval, including the application forms, checklist and schedule of fees, visit the lodging a development application page.